SysKitTeam/docs-point/releases/point-2023-2-release-note.md

     * **Improved SysKit Point Teams app responsiveness** on smaller resolutions and scaled screens.
     * **Fixed issues** with the selection of collected audit logs activities in Audit Logs settings.
     * **Fixed an issue** where the Remove access action was erroneously displayed in the Power BI Inventory report when a workspace was selected.
+    * **Fixed an issue** in SysKit Point Teams app where sorting requests by Requested On date would result in an error.